mariamahmed2/udacity-data-track/Professional/Project 1/README.md

-# Data Analysis Professional Track - Udacity
+# Bike Share Data - Data Analysis Professional Track - Udacity

 This project explores bike share usage patterns in three major cities: Chicago, New York City, and Washington, DC, using data provided by Motivate, a bike-share system provider for these cities.
 The purpose of this project is to compute descriptive statistics and gain insights into bike-share usage trends.